Skip to content

 Benign Prostatic Hyperplasia (BPH)

-• Definition: Non-cancerous enlargement of the prostate common with aging.
+• Definition: Non-cancerous enlargement of the prostate, very common with aging.

-• Symptoms: Frequent urination (especially at night), weak urine stream, dribbling, difficulty starting/stopping urination, incomplete emptying.
+• Symptoms: Frequent urination (notably at night), difficulty starting/stopping the urine stream, weak stream, dribbling, and the feeling of incomplete bladder emptying.

-• Causes: Age-related hormonal changes; especially increased DHT.
+• Causes: Age-related hormonal changes; elevated levels of DHT in prostate tissue.

-• Treatment: Lifestyle changes, medications (alpha-blockers, 5-alpha-reductase inhibitors), minimally invasive therapies, or surgery (source).
+• Treatment: Options include lifestyle modifications, medications such as alpha-blockers and 5-alpha-reductase inhibitors, minimally invasive therapies, or surgery (Roehrborn CG, 2016).

 Prostatitis

-• Definition: Inflammation of the prostate, either due to bacterial infection or non-infectious causes.
+• Definition: Inflammation of the prostate, which may be caused by bacterial infection or non-infectious factors.

 Prostate Cancer

-• Risk Factors: Age over 50, African ancestry, family history, high-fat diet.
+• Risk Factors: Age over 50, African ancestry, family history, and potentially diet.

-• Prostate Enlargement: Not all growth is BPH—tumors, inflammation, and cysts can also cause an enlarged prostate.
+• Prostate Enlargement: Not all enlargements are BPH.
+Tumors (benign or malignant), inflammation, or even cysts can cause swelling.

-• Rare Conditions: Prostate stones, abscesses, or congenital anomalies.
+• Rare Conditions: Prostate stones, abscesses, and congenital abnormalities are much less common but may also impact prostate health.

 Why Does Prostate Health Matter for Men?

-Key Point: Many men delay seeking help for prostate gland symptoms due to embarrassment or assuming symptoms are an inevitable consequence of aging.
-Early intervention often leads to better outcomes.
+Key Point: Many men delay seeking help for urinary or sexual symptoms related to the prostate due to embarrassment or the mistaken belief these problems are "just part of getting older."
+Early intervention leads to much better results and preserves quality of life.

 Potential Benefits of Prostate Awareness

-• Improved Health Outcomes: Lifestyle modifications can reduce the risk or severity of future problems.
+• Improved Outcomes: Lifestyle adjustments (diet, exercise, weight management) can lower the risk or severity of prostate gland problems.

-• Enhanced Quality of Life: Timely management of urinary or sexual symptoms can restore confidence and function.
+• Quality of Life: Treating urinary or sexual symptoms promptly restores daily confidence and comfort.

-• Relationship Wellbeing: Open discussion and proactive care reduce tension and foster intimacy.
+• Relationship Health: Open discussion and proactive management ease anxiety and foster intimacy and togetherness.

 Possible Risks and Harms of Prostate Gland Issues

-Prostate gland problems can range from mild to severe.
-Risks include:
+Prostate gland problems can range from mild to life-threatening, with both physical and psychological implications.

 Physical Risks

-• Recurrent Infections: Poor urine flow fosters bacterial growth, leading to urinary tract infections (UTIs).
+• Recurrent Infection: Weakened urine flow can cause urinary tract infections (UTIs).

 Risk or Complication Harm Minimization Strategy